knolleary/knolleary.github.io/_posts/2021-02-07-opening-iterm-shortcut-osx.md

 title: Opening a new iTerm window on OSX
 ---

-I just got a new Macbook Pro (13" M1 8Gb 512Gb if you must know).
+I just got a new MacBook Pro (13" M1 8Gb 512Gb if you must know).
 This is my third Mac but the first I have bought for myself - the other's being work-provided machines.